 Walls, R. Millikan, L., Bridge, C. & L. Davy.
 (2013).
-Home Modification in Aboriginal Housing.
-Home Modification Information Clearinghouse, University of New South Wales.
-DOI:10.26288/63030bdb22a2aAvailable from www.homemods.info
+Home Modification in Aboriginal Housing for the Home Modification Information Clearinghouse, City Futures Research Centre, UNSW Australia.
+Available from www.homemods.info

-Language use
+Language Use

-On the advice of a Gathering group of Aboriginal and Torres Strait Islander people, the word 'Aboriginal', rather than Indigenous, has been used within this document, in order to refer to people of Aboriginal and Torres Strait Islander descent, as this term could be used to refer to people indigenous to other nations.
+On the advice of a Gathering group of Aboriginal and Torres Strait Islander people, the word 'Aboriginal', rather than Indigenous, has been used within this document, in order to refer to people of Aboriginal and Torres Strait Islander descent.
 This document uses the term 'Aboriginal' to cover both groups for readability purposes, unless expressly specified.